Menu

 Nicotine is one of the most addictive substances known, and e-cigarettes deliver it efficiently and pleasurably.
 This is particularly concerning for adolescents and young adults:

 • The adolescent brain is uniquely vulnerable to addiction.
-Nicotine exposure during brain development (which continues until approximately age 25) alters the reward system and increases the likelihood of lifelong addiction.
+Nicotine exposure during brain development (which continues until approximately age 25) can alter the reward system and increase the likelihood of lasting addiction.

-• E-cigarettes are a gateway to nicotine dependence.
-Many young people who start vaping develop a nicotine addiction they never would have acquired through cigarettes, which are increasingly socially unacceptable.
+• E-cigarettes can be a gateway to nicotine dependence.
+Many young people who start vaping develop a nicotine dependence they never would have acquired through cigarettes, which are increasingly socially unacceptable.

 • Withdrawal symptoms are real and significant.
-Irritability, anxiety, difficulty concentrating, insomnia, and intense cravings make quitting extremely difficult once addiction is established.
+Irritability, anxiety, difficulty concentrating, insomnia, and intense cravings make quitting hard once addiction is established.

 • Dual use is common.
-Many people who vape also smoke traditional cigarettes, either because they could not fully quit or because they started smoking after becoming addicted to nicotine through vaping.
-According to the Truth Initiative, dual use may be more harmful than exclusive use of either product.
+Many people who vape also smoke traditional cigarettes, either because they could not fully quit or because they began smoking after becoming addicted to nicotine through vaping.

 Comparison to Traditional Cigarettes

-• E-cigarettes likely expose users to fewer toxic compounds than combustible cigarettes, which produce thousands of chemicals through combustion, including tar and carbon monoxide.
+• E-cigarettes likely expose users to fewer toxic compounds than combustible cigarettes, which burn tobacco and produce thousands of chemicals through combustion, including tar and carbon monoxide.

-• E-cigarettes are NOT safe.
-"Safer than cigarettes" is a low bar.
-Being less toxic than one of the most dangerous consumer products ever sold does not make something harmless.
+• "Safer than cigarettes" is a low bar.
+Being less toxic than one of the most dangerous consumer products ever sold does not make something safe or healthy.

-• The long-term effects of vaping are unknown.
-Cigarettes were widely considered safe for decades before the full extent of their harm was understood.
-E-cigarettes have only been widely used for about 15 years, and the chronic diseases they may cause (cancer, COPD, cardiovascular disease) take decades to develop.
+• The long-term effects of vaping are still unknown.
+Cigarettes were widely considered acceptable for decades before the full extent of their harm was understood.
+The chronic diseases vaping may contribute to, including cancer, COPD, and cardiovascular disease, take decades to develop.

-• For non-smokers, there is no benefit to vaping.
-If you do not currently smoke cigarettes, starting to vape introduces health risks with zero benefits.
+• For non-smokers, there is no upside.
+If you do not currently smoke, taking up vaping introduces health risks with zero benefit.

 The Dual Use Problem

-Many smokers who switch to e-cigarettes continue to smoke conventional cigarettes as well.
-This dual use pattern is problematic because:
+Many smokers who switch to e-cigarettes keep smoking conventional cigarettes as well.
+This "dual use" pattern is a particular concern because:

-• It may not reduce health risks meaningfully compared to smoking alone
+• It may not reduce health risks meaningfully compared with smoking alone

 • It maintains nicotine addiction at high levels